bradvin/social-share-urls/README.md

 <code>Source:</code>
 * [Tumblr: Post to Tumblr](https://www.tumblr.com/docs/en/share_button)
 * Requires login.
 Functionality tested and verified by SocialShare Dev's in 2018.
-A described language parameter appeared to have no effect.
+A described language parameter (`data-locale`) appeared to have no effect (and, therefore, is not listed here).

 ### Reddit